Skip to main content

 Installation Guide

 This guide walks you through deploying Kube-DC on three bare-metal servers from scratch.
-By the end, you will have a fully operational cloud platform with HA control plane, virtual machine support, managed Kubernetes clusters, and public IP networking.
+By the end, you will have a fully operational cloud platform with HA control plane, virtual machine support, Managed Clusters, and public IP networking.

 Time estimate: ~60 minutes (excluding server provisioning).